Flower Arrangement ideas using spring flowers from an english country cutting garden

 We ate well that evening at The Riverside and headed over to the Wild Bunch farm at nearby Leintwardine the next morning, after a delicious breakfast of local fruit and yogurt, homemade jam with toasted caraway bread and porridge with Riverside honey and banana.
 It was shaping up to be a really good day!
 Now it was time to head off in search of inspiring flower arrangement ideas.

 Flower Arrangement ideas on the farm

 The flower farm

 Tammy was there to welcome us as we pulled into the drive of her farm.
 A trained architect, Tammy is midway through a major renovation of the old farm house to create a contemporary home for her young family… on top of managing her sizeable cutting garden, running workshops and supplying the flowers for a growing number of local weddings.
 A woman of substance and drive, evidently.
-And yet Tammy’s manner and approach to flower design is wonderfully laid back and creative.
+And yet Tammy’s manner and flower arrangement ideas are wonderfully laid back and creative.

 The workshops take place in a beautiful, and sizeable, room at the back of the old house and every surface was covered in jars, vases and buckets filled with the most beautiful freshly picked spring garden flowers and foliage.

 There were masses of tulips in all shapes and colours, ranunculus in mouthwatering shades of pink and apricot (these were the find of the day for me, as the varieties Tammy grows have a cabbage rose or peony-like quality to them), early sweet peas, the last of the hellebores, pale narcissi, loaded branches of apple blossom, fresh bright green early raspberry shoots (another revelation!), physocarpus ‘dart’s gold’ to add deep, dark contrast and lots more.